LeBron, NFL players rip Brees after comments about kneeling

 In an interview posted to Twitter, Brees told Yahoo Finance that he "will never agree with anybody disrespecting the flag of the United States of America or our country."
 Brees had been asked about his responsibility moving forward as somebody who is viewed around the league as a leader.
 Brees' public comments were his first following the death of George Floyd, who died in police custody in Minneapolis on May 25.

-Minneapolis police officer Derek Chauvin, who is white, was arrested and had his charge upgraded to second-degree murder Wednesday.
+Minneapolis police officer Derek Chauvin, who is white, was arrested last week and charged with third-degree murder and second-degree manslaughter.
+A second-degree murder charge against him was added Wednesday.
 He had pressed his knee on the neck of Floyd, a black man, for more than eight minutes.
-Chauvin was also charged with second-degree manslaughter.
-James lowered the boom on Brees for taking the stance of disrespecting the flag when speaking of Colin Kaepernick's decision to kneel during in 2016.
-Brees said that he disagreed with Kapernick's decision as a way to speak out against racial injustice.
+Three other former Minneapolis police officers were charged Wednesday with abetting Chauvin.

 Thomas, 27, caught 149 passes for 1,725 yards last season, both league highs, and he scored nine touchdowns.
 He has 470 receptions for 5,512 yards and 32 touchdowns in 63 career games with the Saints. --Field Level Media